Fox Hunting: Digging out.

 London.
 View.
 Engraving with original hand coloring.
 Page measures 12" x 15.75".
 Hunt scene engraved by Henry Thomas Alken (1785-1851), circa 1820.
 Light scattered foxing in the margins.
 More

 Paris: Pichot Imprimerie.
 Color lithograph.
 48" x 32.5".
 Paper backed with linen.
 In very good condition.
-Inter war poster titled 'The Great Peace', shows three women dance joyfully in a circle, patterns on their dresses indicate their nationalities as American, French, and British.
-Bernard Becan (1890-1943) was a French painter.
+Rare inter war poster from 1919 titled 'The Great Peace', shows three women dance joyfully in a circle, patterns on their dresses indicate their nationalities as American, French, and British.
+In the Fourth Year, Anticipation of a world Peace, is a collection H. G. Wells assembled in the spring of 1918 from essays he had recently published discussing the problem of establishing lasting peace.....
 More

 London: Underground Electric Railways Co. of London, Ltd., 1915.
 Original poster.
 Color lithograph.
 40 x 25 inches.
 This poster features an illustration of an idyllic English village scene.
 Villagers sit beneath large trees on the grass in front of a church.
 They are surrounded by cottages with thatched roofs.
 The text at the top indicates the motivational nature of the poster, reminding the viewer what they were fighting for.
 It reads: "The Underground Railways of London, knowing how many of.....
 More